ortus-docs/cbox-cborm-docs/baseormservice/populate.md

 #populate
-cPopulate an entity with a structure of name-value pairs.
+Populate an entity with a structure of name-value pairs.
 Make sure the names of the properties match the keys in the structure.

 ###Returns